cesardeazevedo/react-native-collapsing-toolbar/README.md

 # Usage

-This package depends of [react-native-nested-scroll-view](https://github.com/cesardeazevedo/react-native-nested-scroll-view), which we already exposes for you.
+This package depends of [react-native-nested-scroll-view](https://github.com/cesardeazevedo/react-native-nested-scroll-view).

 **Note** This component is very easy to break, you should follows this exact component order to make it work.